 As transformative therapies continue to receive approval from the Food & Drug Administration (FDA) and as states further explore alternative payment mechanisms, both public and private payers are increasingly interested in OBAs and similar models that incorporate value in payments to drug manufacturers.
-However, one of the largest and most often cited deterrents to the widespread use of OBAs is the best price19 provision of the Medicaid Drug Rebate Program (MDRP).
+However, one of the largest and most often cited deterrents to the widespread use of OBAs is the best price of provision of the Medicaid Drug Rebate Program (MDRP).
 This provision stipulates that Medicaid should pay no more than the lowest price a manufacturer offers to any other provider, payer, or retailer (with some caveats).
-If a manufacturer enters into an OBA and provides a rebate, refund, or repayment to a private payer for just one non-responding patient, that would lower the best price of the drug and require the manufacturer to provide the drug at the new low price to the entire Medicaid population, regardless of patient outcomes.
-This discourages manufacturers from offering large rebates, refunds, or repayment terms as part of their OBAs.
+If a manufacturer enters into an OBA and provides a rebate, refund, or repayment to a private payer for just one non-responding patient, that would lower the best price of the drug and the manufacturer would be required to provide the drug at that new low price to the entire Medicaid population, regardless of patient outcomes.
+This discourages manufacturers from offering large rebates/refunds/repayment terms as part of their OBAs.

-Similarly, both the Average Manufacturer Price (AMP)20 and Average Sales Price (ASP)21 must also be addressed regarding how they are calculated for drugs that have an OBA.
+Similarly, the Average Manufacturer Price (AMP) must also be addressed with regard to how it is calculated for drugs that have an OBA.
 The AMP is the average price paid to a manufacturer by wholesalers for drugs distributed to retail pharmacies.
-The ASP is calculated based off the sales from manufacturers to all purchasers, including discounts.
-The federal government uses AMP to determine how manufacturers rebate drugs in Medicaid22 and ASP for Medicare Part B (physician-administered) drugs, Unless OBAs are exempted from both price reporting calculations (AMP and ASP), the potential rebates, refunds, or repayments due for nonresponding patients could artificially skew how AMP and ASP are reported.
+AMP is used to determine how manufacturers rebate drugs in Medicaid and, unless OBAs are exempted from AMP calculations, the potential rebates, refunds, or repayments due for non-responding patients could artificially skew how AMP is reported.